 Besides the obvious credit problems, not all of your debts will be discharged if you file for bankruptcy.
 Tax debts, alimony, child support, and other divorce-related debt will not go away.

 Again, bankruptcy is a last resort option, so before you look into filing, you should explore other options.
 It can be very stressful to deal with an immense amount of debt on your own, but bankruptcy may not be necessary for you.
 Calling a credit counseling agency and inquiring about a debt management plan can be a good first step.
 The credit counselor will talk to you about your debt and come up with a reasonable budget for you.
 They may enroll you in a debt management plan, which will allow you to consolidate your debts into one monthly payment.
 The payment will also be lower than what you would be paying otherwise, since the credit counseling agency will have negotiated lower interest rates and waived fees with the creditors.
 ACCC’s debt management plan typically has consumers pay off their debt in less than five years.

 If you are struggling to pay off your debt, ACCC can help.
-Call 800-769-3571 today to speak to a certified credit counselor.
+Sign up for a free credit counseling session today.